 Fast-draining batteries are the quickest way to spoil festive fun as we're using our mobile devices for entertainment, gaming, social media and more.
 Until phone, tablet and other batteries are able to endure an entire day's heavy use, power banks are necessary gadgets to have around.
-Small and typically pretty cheap, they also make excellent gifts and stocking fillers.
+Small and typically pretty cheap, they also make excellent gifts.

 As with all consumer tech you'll find yourself paying over the odds for the top brands or fancy features.
 Hence we've put together our pick of the very best power bank deals available, as well as some handy buying advice tips.